 Tab Name Tab Color When Selected Function Program Program Shows the command view; used to create programs.
 Right-clicking on this screen provides quick access to commonly used programming functions.
-Refer to "Primary View Screen Right-Click Functions" on page 31 for details.
+Refer to "Primary View Screen Right-Click Functions" on page 34 for details.
 Camera Camera Shows the actual camera view; used to perform all camera-related functions.
 History History Shows a time-line of different commands.
 System Setup System Setup Shows the settings screen; used to view or change system-level settings or parameters.
 DXF DXF Allows you to load drawings in DXF format into the DispenseMotion software.
-Refer to "Appendix C, DXF File Import" on page 152 for more information.
+Refer to "Appendix C, DXF File Import" on page 174 for more information.
 Needle XY Adjust Needle XY Adjust Automatically checks and adjusts the XY offsets without touching the tip to any surface.
 This button is present only when Needle XY Adjust is enabled on the System Setup screen.
-The system must be properly setup as described under "Setting Up and Calibrating the System (Required)" on page 50.
+The system must be properly setup as described under "Setting Up and Calibrating the System (Required)" on page 54.
 Needle Z Detect Needle Z Detect Automatically checks and adjusts the tip-to-workpiece offset (Z clearance) then performs a Needle XY Adjust.
-This button is present only when Tip Detect Device is enabled on the System Setup screen.
-The system must be properly setup as described under "Setting Up and Calibrating the System (Required)" on page 50.
-Toggle Probe Toggle Probe When the optional height sensor is installed, lowers or raises the height sensor probe.
-Refer to "Appendix G, Height Sensor Setup and Use" on page 169 for all information related to the optional height sensor.
-Teach Teach When the optional start / stop box is connected, this indicator appears on the tab bar and flashes when the robot is in the safety bypass mode.
+This button is present only when Tip Detec Device is enabled on the System Setup screen.
+The system must be properly setup as described under "Setting Up and Calibrating the System (Required)" page 54.
+Toggle Probe Toggle Probe Lowers or raises the height sensor probe.
+This button is present only whe optional height sensor is installed.
+Refer to "Appendix G, Height Sensor S and Use" on page 191 for all information related to the optional height se Laser height readout -99.9999 Displays the laser height in real time.
+This readout is present only on systems using laser C. Teach Teach When the optional start / stop box is connected, this indicator appears on the tab bar and flashes when the robot is in the safety bypass mode.
 When the Teach indication is present, the Run button is disabled.
 Run Run Runs the selected program.
 View View Runs the selected program without dispensing and also centers the camera on the dispense path.
-Pause or Continue Pause or Continue Pauses the program that is currently running.
-When you click on Pause, the button changes to Continue.
-Click Continue to stop the pause.
+Pause or Continue Pause Continue Pauses the program that is currently running.
+When you click on Pause, the button changes to Continue. or Click Continue to stop the pause.